deadboyccc/typescript-express/README.md

-# DISCLAIMER: this API design it take from jonas Schmedtmann NodeJs tutorial, I tried to re-implement it using typescript!
+# DISCLAIMER: this API design is taken from jonas Schmedtmann NodeJs tutorial, I tried to re-implement it using typescript!

 For more details, refer to the source code files linked above.